-Growing your own food has always been a good idea, but now, few things make more sense.
+Growing your own food has always been a good idea, but with global lock-down, now more than ever.

 Food security will become a huge concern but growing your own edibles has many additional advantages such as helping to combat anxiety and depression, alleviating boredom and getting safe exercise.